-- Examine the two maps below and on the following page: "Population Density by County" and "U.S. Locations of Operating Nuclear Reactors."
-Describe the patterns you notice in the data presented on the maps with your group.
-Then, discuss how these data influences your thinking about where to store nuclear waste. - 4.
-Record your ideas about how the data from the two maps would inform your decision about where to store nuclear waste on Student Sheet 1.1, "Considering Where to Store Nuclear Waste."
-In the first column, write the two considerations about which you gathered data from the maps: human population density and locations of operating nuclear reactors.
-In the second column, write the action you would recommend in regard to each consideration.
-Explain why you would recommend taking this action when deciding where to store nuclear waste. - 5.
-In your group of four students, discuss and share your ideas from Student Sheet 1.1.
+- 3. Examine the two maps below and on the following page: "Population Density by County in the Contiguous United States" and "U.S. Locations of Operating Nuclear Reactors in the Contiguous United States."
+With your group, describe the patterns you notice in the data presented on the maps.
+Discuss how these data influence your thinking about where to store nuclear waste. - 4.
+Use Student Sheet 1.1, "Considering Where to Store Nuclear Waste," to record your ideas about how the data from the two maps inform your decision about where to store nuclear waste.
+In the first column, write the two considerations about which you gathered data from the maps: human population density, and the locations of operating nuclear reactors.
+In the second column, write the action you recommend in regard to each consideration.
+Explain why you recommend taking this action when deciding where to store nuclear waste. - 5.
+In your group, discuss and share your ideas from Student Sheet 1.1.

-Population Density by County in the Contiguous U.S.
+Population Density by County in the Contiguous United States